tekhedd/bitwig-stage-control/README.md

 Drawbacks:
  * Limited number of clips per patch
  * At 5 Scenes per patch, there could be a lot of scenes
- * No way to pass raw MIDI CC data to Track 1
+ * No way to pass raw MIDI CC data to Track 1 (worked around using note values and pizmidi's mapping plugin)
- * Controls are limited to 8 Macros, because loaded presets do not contain mappings

-### Alternate approaches

-The "open tab" approach would require the controller script to locate scenes by navigating the list of open tabs.
-This requires opening every possible patch in a tab before starting.
-Bitwig can handle this, but can you?
+ * Controls must map to predefined macros on the presets, as mappings are not maintained when loading presets.

 ## What it does and how to use it

 When InControl is turned off, Launchkey acts like a normal dumb MIDI controller.
 When it is turned on, the controller is hard wired to a performance configuration.

-You will need a project with 4 tracks, where every 5 scenes is reserved for a program.
+You will need a project with (at least) 4 tracks, where every group of 5 scenes maps to a program.
 So, program 2 is scene 5, program 3 is scene 10.
 Anything you want to control with the keyboard must be in track 1.

+For best results, the first device in the first track should be an Instrument Layer, and the first device in each layer should be a CHAIN.

+(TODO: add sample project!)

  * Keyboard always goes to track 1
+ * Sliders 1-4 control macros 5-8 on the first track's first device
+ * Sliders 5-8 control macros 1-4 on the first device in the first layer of the first track's Instrument Layer, but only if it is a CHAIN.
+ * Master slider controls the master volume.
+ * knobs 1-4 control macros 5-8 of the CHAIN in the first layer of track 1.
+ * Knobs 5, 6, and 7 control the volume of the first three layerse in the Instrument Layer
+ * Knob 8 controls the volume of tracks 2-4
- * Pads control only the clips in the scenes for the current patch's bank of tracks
+ * Pads trigger the clips in the scenes for the current patch's bank of tracks on tracks 2-4.
- * Sliders are macros 1-8.
-Map your macros to control whatever.
- * knobs are volume for track 1-4
- * Transport controls work as normal
+ * Transport controls work "normally"
  * Track Next/Prev buttons go to next/previous program

-Exceptions: these controls work whether InControl is mapped or not:
+These controls work whether InControl is mapped or not:

  * Master slider always controls mater volume